-- Stack Boxes.
-As suggested in Best Practice #5, stacking boxes several rows high and deep ensure the best use of your space.
+As suggested above, stacking boxes several rows high and deep ensure the best use of your space.
 In addition to numbering each box and mapping its location on your layout plan, store items from back to front with heavier boxes or items you’re less likely to need at the back.

 Following these seven best practices for organizing your storage unit will guarantee an organized and stress-free storage experience, especially in times when you’re pressed for time or need to find an object quickly.